 Tacking the war on wildlife

-In other words we’ll beat the drum for our wildlife, whether it’s on moorlands, in our woodlands, flying above our cities – or swimming in our oceans.
+In other words we’ll beat the drum for our wildlife, whether it’s on moorlands, in our woodlands, flying above our cities – or swimming in our rivers, estuaries, and oceans.